yiyupan/Logs-Analysis/README.md

 ## Run the Code
 #### Step 1: DOWNLOAD DATA
 Download and unzip the `FSND-Virtual-Machine.zip` folder, where `news database` has been already set.
 Download and unzip the `newsdata.zip` folder to get the file `newsdata.sql`.
-Move this file into `vagrant` directory which is shared with your virtual machine.
+Move this file and the `newsdatadb.py` file into `vagrant` directory which is shared with your virtual machine.
 #### Step 2: LOG INTO VIRTUAL MACHINE
 Open up the `vagrant` directory.
 To use the command `vagrant up` to bring the virtual machine back online, and log into it with `vagrant ssh`.
 #### Step 3: LOAD DATABASE